icecube/icetray-public/docs/general/cpp_standards/dont_sweat_the_small_stuff.rst

 * log_fatal - only when you want to exit.
 * log_error - won't exit, but your module has a serious problem that needs attention, single bad event, divide by zero detected in a module.
-* log_warn : OM key out of range, minor config errors, <1TB disk space remains, no AMANDA data in >5 minutes....
+* log_warn  - OM key out of range, minor config errors, <1TB disk space remains, no AMANDA data in >5 minutes....
-* log_info : (<< 1/event) Major transitions, new files open,
+* log_info  - (<< 1/event) Major transitions, new files open,
   "processed 1000 events" type statements,
-* log_debug: One or two lines output for each process call (per event, config, etc) per module
+* log_debug - One or two lines output for each process call (per event, config, etc) per module
-* log_trace: line by line debugging is possible.
+* log_trace - line by line debugging is possible.

 Documentation
 ^^^^^^^^^^^^^